 The Accounts Payable/Payroll Clerk cannot process invoices without approval by a Department Head and the City Administrator who both initial the invoice prior to entering into the system.
-The Deputy City Clerk can process checks however, the Accounts Payable/Payroll Clerk is not a signor on ANY accounts held by the City.
+The Accounts Payable/Payroll Clerk is not a signor on ANY accounts held by the City.